SamHSoftware/Image-Analysis/otsu-segmentation/README.md

 from otsu_segmentation_functions import *
 ```
 ## Input:
-Upon runnig the following function...
+Upon running the following function...
 ```
 # Function input args: None.
 # Function returns: The file path corresponding to the image selected by the user.